What is a Frontend Engineer?

 - Experience with Git and version control systems.

-- Write automated end-to-end tests via Testcafe and Cypress
+- Write automated end-to-end tests via Jest and Cypress

 - Strong problem-solving skills and attention to detail.